This article will help you read and understand your pathology report for disordered proliferative endometrium.

 After ovulation (ovulation is when an egg is released from the ovary, pushed down the fallopian tube, and is made available to be fertilized), the endometrial changes are under control of progesterone (another hormone released by the ovaries).
 If pregnancy does not occur (the egg is not fertilized), the thickened endometrial lining is shed, accompanied by bleeding (menses), and the cycle repeats.

 In some situations, however, the endometrium is exposed to a prolonged influence of estrogen.
 That results in increased growth and crowding of the endometrial glands, and can lead to endometrial hyperplasia.
 Some common situations that can result in prolonged estrogen exposure include polycystic ovary syndrome, obesity, eating disorders, thyroid disorders, and estrogen-only birth control pills.
 Women nearing menopause (perimenopause) may also experience prolonged estrogen exposure.

 The diagnosis of disordered proliferative endometrium is a descriptive diagnosis.
 It means that after examining your tissue sample under the microscope, your pathologist saw irregular and dilated endometrial glands in the proliferative phase (growing phase).

 The diagnosis of disordered proliferative endometrium is just one piece of the answer and the diagnosis needs to be considered together with your medical history, physical examination, and any other tests that were performed (blood work, imaging tests, etc.).
-Your doctor will use all of this information in order to determine the final diagnosis and reason for your disordered proliferative endometrium.
+Your doctor will use all of this information in order to determine the final diagnosis and reason for this condition.